logicabrity/aeon-legacy/README.md

 The timer object can be queried for specific measurements or the data with which it generates the report.

-Also, nothing prevents from using the Measurement class on its own:
+Also, nothing prevents you from using the Measurement class on its own:

 ```python
 from aeon import Measurement